 At this point all PVC options have been configured for basic Frame Relay dial backup from Mobile to Huntsville.
-The PVC entries on the Mobile IQ 710 should look like the screen shown in Figure 31.
+The PVC entries on the Mobile IQ 310 should look like the screen shown in Figure 31.
 The remaining options may be left at their default values.
 The CIR, SEQUENCE NUMBER CHECKING, DELAY MEASUREMENT, and STATS options are features not related to dial backup.
-For an explanation of these features, please refer to the IQ 710 User Manual.
+For an explanation of these features, please refer to the User Interface Guide of this manual.